martinchapman/blog/_posts/2025-09-01-dynamically-generated-homepage.md

 Thus, much more of the process happens asynchronously, on GitHub.
 <br>
 <br>
-Although the static site generation process is simpler, one does lose some flexibility, such as custom paths that -- via a full web server -- perform arbitrary lookups against the aggregated platform data, such as one for publications that contain certain words (`https://martinchapman.co.uk/publications/pheno/`).
+Although the static site generation process is simpler, one does lose some flexibility, such as custom paths that---via a full web server---perform arbitrary lookups against the aggregated platform data, such as one for publications that contain certain words (`https://martinchapman.co.uk/publications/pheno/`).
 This can be replicated by adding another output step to the GitHub workflow, but it is not truly dynamic.
 {%
   include figure.html